naughtyfruit53/FastApiv1.6/docs/archive/implementation_reports/PR1_IMPLEMENTATION_SUMMARY.md

 ## Overview

-This PR implements comprehensive Progressive Web App (PWA) capabilities, device feature integrations, and an onboarding/tutorial system for the TritIQ Business Suite, completing the mobile and demo mode implementation.
+This PR implements comprehensive Progressive Web App (PWA) capabilities, device feature integrations, and an onboarding/tutorial system for the TRITIQ BOS, completing the mobile and demo mode implementation.

 ## Deliverables